rstolpe/docs-stolpe/How-To/VMWare ESXi/update-esxi.md

 ---

 # Update VMWare ESXi
-VMware vSphere 8.0 U2b is released and if your running it with just one host you can't upgrade it through vSphere.
-But you can do it with SSH or CLI and I'll walk you trough it.
+If your running VMWare ESXi on a singel host you can't update trough vSphere so you need to do it by your self.
+Below I'll go trough how to do it both with SSH and WebGUI.

 We need to download the latest VMWare ESXi offline bundle file, and you can do it from [here](https://customerconnect.vmware.com/downloads/details?downloadGroup=ESXI80U2B&productId=1345).
 <figure class="wp-block-image size-full"><img class="wp-image-282" src="https://stolpe.io/wp-content/uploads/2024/03/01_update_esxi.png" alt="01" width="415" height="115" /></figure>